mattmorten/jekyll-now/_posts/2014-3-3-Hello-World.md

 This has been elaborated in far more detail at PCSouthbound.com.
 Go check it out.
 But briefly:

-* If it’s your first time on trail, and you have little experience with alpine hiking in the snow, aim to start *7 days after the snow depth at Harts Pass hits zero*
+* If it’s your first time on trail, and you have little experience with alpine hiking in the snow, aim to start *7 days after the snow depth at Harts Pass hits zero*.
+You can find current snow levels for Harts Pass [here](https://www.nwrfc.noaa.gov/snow/snowplot.cgi?HRPW1)
 * If you’re experienced with walking through snow, you may be able to start earlier.
-Just remember that the road up to Harts Pass may not be completely passable, requiring some extra miles walking.
+Just remember that the road up to Harts Pass may not be completely passable, requiring some extra miles of walking.
 * Anywhere between July 1 and July 7 is a good bet

 ## 2020 Permitting Changes